Top 8 In Ear Monitor Systems for Every Budget (2025 Guide)

 Ease of Setup

 Plug-and-play is essential.
-This is important when you dont have your own dedicated sound engineers.
+This is important when you don't have your own dedicated sound engineers.

 Noise Isolation